anhtu-pham/Parking-Navigation-System/README.md

 git clone git@github.com:anhtu-pham/Parking-Spot-Detection-System.git
 cd Parking-Spot-Detection-System/Raspberry_Pi_part/
 ```
 In this directory, src provides the entire program needed to run for the Raspberry Pi 3 board.
-Now change directory into src, perform installation for Picamera, Requests, Socket.IO, provide executable permission for driver.py, then run this file.
+Now change directory into src, ensure that Picamera, Requests, Socket.IO are installed, then provide executable permission for driver.py and run this file.
 ```
 cd src/
 chmod a+x driver.py
 ./driver.py
 ```
-The website is now ready.
-Image streaming can be seen in website link: http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/.
+The project is now ready with the website link: http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/.